Automatic RTM (aRTM)

 ![]() |

-A new folder called Workflows will also be creted in the field hierarchy, with the aRTM and any files created by this aRTM listed there.
+A new folder called Workflows will also be created in the field hierarchy, with the aRTM and any files created by this aRTM listed there.
 Depending on the selection of output gauges when creating the aRTM, the computed reference phase cumulative and computed reference rate are created under the parent well:

 ![]() |